 “Be careful with the vocal folds.
 They’re very delicate.”

-man after all.
+sort of man after all.
 There were so many I would just as soon send to

 the bottom of the ocean.
 I looked up and managed a smile.
-“Can you tell me which tool
+“Can you tell

-clutching my valise in one hand, hat to my head with the
+College green clutching my valise in one hand, hat to my head with the

 other.
-The scarf ties flew out behind like wind-whipped banners, and the young women walking
+The scarf ties flew out behind like wind-whipped banners, and the

-for these times, working with him in the manor laboratory and keeping
+I lived for these times, working with him in the manor laboratory and keeping

 company with my animals.
 The courses at Newnham— one of the two women’s

 colleges at Cambridge—were adequate, and I appreciated the extreme privilege

 of participating in higher education, but the restrictions imposed upon

 my sex irked me beyond measure.
 Women could attend classes at Cambridge

 as girls were prohibited from sullying those hallowed halls in the men’s